dscheepens/Deep-RNN-for-extreme-wind-speed-prediction/ConvLSTM_PyTorch_master/README.md

 The ConvLSTM has been proposed in the following paper: [Convolutional LSTM Network: A Machine Learning Approach for Precipitation Nowcasting](https://arxiv.org/abs/1506.04214)

-## Experiments with ConvLSTM on MovingMNIST
+## Experiments with ConvLSTM

 Encoder-decoder structure.
-Takes in a sequence of 10 movingMNIST fames and attempts to output the remaining frames.
+Takes in a sequence of 12 wind speed fames and attempts to output the next 12 frames.

 ## Instructions